 Fisherfield Childcare children enjoy a wide range of inspiring activities and rest periods designed with consideration from the Early Years Foundation Stage (EYFS) Curriculum.

 All sessions are planned thoughtfully by staff and the examples below are for illustrative purposes only.
 Routines remain very flexible to accommodate children’s varying individual needs including periods of rest and feed times.
 These always reflect the needs of the child and wishes of the parents/carer.
-Children in the EYFS learn by playing and exploring, being active, and through creative and critical thinking which takes place both indoors and outside.
+Children in the EYFS learn by playing and exploring, being active, and through creative and critical thinking,which takes place both indoors and out.

 For more details visit Learning Environment

-3 months to 12 months babies learn to focus their vision, reach out, explore, and learn about the things that are around them.
+3 months to 12 months babies learn to focus their vision, reach out and learn by exploring.
 Cognitive or brain development means the learning process of memory, language, thinking, and reasoning.
 During this stage, babies are also developing bonds of love and trust with their parents and others as part of social and emotional development.

-This a time of self-discovery as the baby grows into a toddler and begins moving around more, and may recognise the names of familiar people and objects, or begins to form simple phrases and follow instructions.
-Toddlers will want to explore new objects, self-awareness and awareness of others.
+This a time of self-discovery as the baby grows into a toddler.
+They begin moving around more, and may recognise the names of familiar people and objects, and start to form simple phrases and follow instructions.
+Toddlers will want to explore new objects and be aware of themselves and others.

 and we will take a break from playing.